 Asbestos Exposure in the Workplace

-Anyone working in the construction industry up until the 1980s is at major risk of having been exposed to asbestos on the job.
+Anyone working in industrial capacities up until the 1980s is at major risk of workplace asbestos exposure.
 Even today, residual asbestos use is still a major occupational health and safety threat.

-Certain occupations are known to be high-risk jobs and have since led to numerous asbestos-related deaths, including deaths caused by mesothelioma.
+Certain occupations are known to be high-risk jobs and have since led to numerous asbestos-related deaths, including deaths caused by the rare and aggressive cancer known as mesothelioma.

 High Occupational Risks

 Reports from the Centers for Disease Control and Prevention (CDC) have indicated that over 96% of deaths caused by mesothelioma were related to occupational asbestos exposure.

 Because of the severe risk asbestos poses in the workplace, all civilians and veterans must be aware of how their work history potentially put them in jeopardy and may still threaten their health today.

 Asbestos was seen as a valuable, useful product.
 It was added as a staple ingredient to countless manufactured products, including construction materials and automotive parts.